Motions

 Information on Common Motions

-When someone requests a due process hearing, the request must include certain facts:
+When someone requests a due process hearing, which is often called a “complaint,” the complaint must include the following:

-• The child's name, age, address and school;
+- the child's name, age, address, and school; and

-• What the problem is and how it might be fixed.
+- a description of the problem and how it might be fixed.

 Any party may make a motion to postpone mediation, prehearing conference or hearing dates.
 Asking OAH to postpone dates is called a "Request for Continuance."